The answers to our most frequently asked questions:

 Most of them are shy when asked about their cooking abilities, but are keen to only cook for your children.
 Many of them are willing to be taught how to cook for the entire family.
 Some of them have done cooking courses and are passionate about cooking.
 That will be specifically stated in their profiles.
-Also if a lady dislikes cooking completely.
+We will also mention if a lady dislikes cooking.

 - Can the domestics be trusted?

 Nobody can give a no-steal guarantee.
 We do, however, talk to them about work ethics as part of our basic domestic training.
 We believe that a worker is more likely to steal if he or she feels disadvantaged or underpaid.
 One can minimise stealing temptation by treating the workers with respect and be sensitive to the fact that we might lead a privileged lifestyle compared to them.
 Also by paying them an appropriate salary and not too little.